xibosignage/xibo-manual/source/en/layouts_editor.md

 #### Grouping Elements

-Elements can be grouped and treated as 'one' for easy positioning, resizing and duplication:
+Elements can be grouped and treated as 'one' for ease of configuration,positioning, resizing and duplication:

 ![Duplicated Elements](img/v4_layouts_duplicated_elements.png)